 - 6.2 The economy of the plan area grew around its links to the railway and the ironworks.
 There were a number of factories, which have now gone.
 As a result, most residents have to travel elsewhere to access employment.
 The 2011 census identifies that most residents were employed in human health and social work activities (15%), followed by wholesale and retail trade (14%), education (10%), manufacturing (10%) and public administration (9%).
 In addition, those living in the parish are highly qualified, with 34% having level 4 qualifications and above.
-There is also a high level of self-employment in the parish (13%). - 6.3 Policy MSG16 therefore seeks to support development proposals that result in the creation or protection of jobs and the sustainable economic growth of the plan area, assisting with the delivery of plan objective 3.
+There is also a high level of self-employment in the parish (13%). - 6.3 Sustainable economic growth will be encouraged and supported in the plan area in accordance with Darlington Local Plan Policies on the economy, built and natural environment and residential amenity.